What Is Earnest Money and How Does It Work?

 How do you give earnest money?

-Not sure how much money you should put to down?
+Not sure how much money you should put down?
 Here are some guidelines and advice to follow:

 - Though the standard earnest money deposit is 1 to 2 percent, hot housing markets like NYC might see fees as high as 5 to 10 percent.
 The earnest money deposits tend to be a reflection of the demand people have for that home.